 Our first stop is a visit to Groesbeek Canadian War Cemetery, one of the largest Commonwealth War Graves Cemeteries in Holland and the resting place of a recipient of the Victoria Cross.
 Here are buried many of the young men who fell in the Rhineland battles as the Allies moved across the border into Germany in the spring of 1945.

-We wind down the afternoon with a visit to the famous John Frost Bridge - "A Bridge Too Far," to learn about the failed Operation Market-Garden of September 1944.
-Overnight Arnhem - Best Western Hotel Haarhuis.
+We wind down the afternoon with a visit to the iconic John Frost Bridge - "A Bridge Too Far" - to learn about the failed Operation Market-Garden of September 1944.
+Overnight Arnhem - Best Western Haarhuis.
 [B,L]

 We make our final tour stop, at Holten Canadian War Cemetery in the forest just outside of town.
 The young men who fell in the final months of WWII are laid to rest here.
 In addition to the great work of the CWGC, local school children help tend the graves.

 We head to Amsterdam to gather for our Farewell Lunch, followed by a cruise on the city's UNESCO World Heritage canals.
 Overnight Amsterdam - NH City Center.
 [B,L]

 This morning is departure day for those Canadians returning home on the optional group flight - buffet or box breakfast is included, depending on departure time from the hotel.
 Some travelers may choose to remain in Europe longer to extend the end of the trip - let us know if we can quote you on post-tour accommodations.

 Others guests will depart for home or continue their travels on other routes.
 [B]